 Chemical Product and Process Design Courses

 For over 70 years, the Department of Chemical and Biomolecular Engineering has offered a two-course sequence in product and process design.
-The Fall course, CBE 400, is a lecture course that introduces the basics of product and process design.
-The Spring course, CBE 459, has been devoted entirely to the solution of design problems in groups of two, three, or four students.
-Timely problems are provided mostly by consultants from the local chemical industry who visit the University on Tuesday afternoons to assist the students throughout the Spring semester.
+The Fall course, CBE 4000, is a lecture course that introduces the basics of product and process design.
+The Spring course, CBE 4590, has been devoted entirely to the solution of design problems in groups of three or four students.
+Timely problems are provided primarily by consultants from the local chemical industry who visit the University on Tuesday afternoons to assist the students throughout the Spring semester.
+Faculty and students sometimes also propose problems.

 For a description of the courses, see Capstone Chemical Product and Process Design Courses: Industry and Faculty Interactions, an article prepared for the Capstone Design Conference, University of Illinois, May 31- June 2, 2012.
-Also, see the course syllabus for CBE 400 and for CBE 459, the list of Reserve Books in the Rosengarten Reserve Room, Ground Floor of the Van Pelt Library, and a website that provides special assistance for CBE 400-459 students provided by the Librarians.
+Also, see the course syllabus for CBE 4000 and for CBE 4590, the list of Reserve Books, and a website that provides special assistance for CBE 4000 and 4590 students provided by the Librarians.

 Student Design Projects

-Since 1978, the Melvin C. Molstad Prize has been awarded annually to the most outstanding design group in the senior class.
+Since 1978, the Melvin C. Molstad/Warren D. Seider Prize has been awarded annually to the most outstanding design group in the senior class.
 Also, since 2000, three of our best design groups have competed in the Engineering Alumni Design Competition.
+CBE 4590 design project reports are stored in the Penn library system.

 Teaching Tool Development